neka-nat/DPVO/README.md

 ```

 ## Demos
 DPVO can be run on any video or image directory with a single command.
-Note you will need to have installed DPViewer to visualize the reconstructions in real-time.
+Note you will need to enable either DPViewer (`--viz_backend dpviewer`, default) or the optional rerun backend (`--viz_backend rerun`) to visualize the reconstructions in real-time.
 You can also save the completed reconstructions and view them in COLMAP.
 The pretrained models can be downloaded from google drive [models.zip](https://drive.google.com/file/d/1dRqftpImtHbbIPNBIseCv9EvrlHEnjhX/view?usp=sharing) if you have not already run the download script.

 ```bash